UWCNuclear/UbuntuSetUp/README.md

+# Link to videos

-Link to Practical #1: How to install Ubuntu subsystem for Windows 10  https://www.youtube.com/watch?v=22VtIhzPB1o
+*Practical #1: How to install Ubuntu subsystem for Windows 10*  https://www.youtube.com/watch?v=22VtIhzPB1o

-Link to Practical #2: Plotting data with Python and xmgrace  https://www.youtube.com/watch?v=KrcyFavMHiY
+*Practical #2: Plotting data with Python and xmgrace*  https://www.youtube.com/watch?v=KrcyFavMHiY

 # How to install the Ubuntu subsystem for Windows	10